-3.26.
+3.29.
 The Constitution determines that the financial threshold for key decisions is £500,000.
 This is for any items that are not already highlighted in the above paragraphs.
-Depending on the issue, a note to Capital Working Group or Investment Panel is required on the decision.
-Decisions should be approved by;
+Depending on the issue, a note to the Corporate Leadership Team or Investment Panel is required on the decision.

-- Under £500,000 (full year effect), Director of Finance - Over £500,000 (full year effect) and within a portfolio, the relevant Cabinet Member. - Over £500,000 (full year effect) and across portfolios, formal approval by Cabinet after informal communication with relevant Cabinet Member and the Leader - 3.27.
+Value (full year effect) Approval of the decision required Under £500,000 Executive Director for Finance Over £500,000 If within or across portfolios formal approval by Cabinet after informal communication with relevant Cabinet Member and the Lear.

+3.30.
 Delegated authority to take decisions in respect of matters outlined in this document must not contradict the general provisions on key decisions in the Constitution.

-Regulation 4: Risk management
+Regulation 4: Management of Risk